Carbamazepine extended-release capsules (bipolar disorder)

 What should I watch for while using this medicine?

-Visit your doctor or health care professional for a regular check on your progress.
-Do not change brands or dosage forms of this medicine without discussing the change with your doctor or health care professional.
+Visit your doctor or healthcare provider for a regular check on your progress.
+Do not change brands or dosage forms of this medicine without discussing the change with your doctor or healthcare provider.

 You may get drowsy, dizzy, or have blurred vision.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 To reduce dizzy or fainting spells, do not sit or stand up quickly, especially if you are an older patient.
 Alcohol can increase drowsiness and dizziness.
 Avoid alcoholic drinks.